flex-development/mango/README.md

 ### Mango Repository

-The Mango Repositories extend the [Mango Finder](#mango-finder) plugins and allow users to perform write operations on their repository.
+The Mango Repositories extend the [Mango Finder](#mango-finder) plugins and allow users to perform write operations on an object collection.

 #### Repository Documentation